Nepali Congress: Background

 In 1947, Bishweshwar Prasad Koirala, published an appeal for a unified struggle of Nepali people against the Rana regime.
-That same year, some Nepalese got together in Benaras and formed an organization by the name All Indian Nepali National Congress (भारतीय नेपाली राष्ट्रिय कांग्रेस) where an ad-hoc committee was established.
+That same year, some Nepalese met in Benaras and formed an organization by the name All Indian Nepali National Congress (भारतीय नेपाली राष्ट्रिय कांग्रेस) where an ad-hoc committee was established.
 The initial officers were chairman Devi Prasad Sapkota, vice-president Balchandra Sharma, general secretary Krishna Prasad Bhattarai, and public minister Gopal Prasad Bhattarai, publicity minister.
 Its Working Committee included Batuk Prasad Bhattarai, Narayan Prasad Bhattarai, and Narendra Regmi, while its coordinator was Bishweshwar Prasad Koirala.

 Around the same time, Nepalese located in Calcutta formed another organization by the name All Indian Nepali Gorkha Congress (अखिल भारतीय गोर्खा कांग्रेस) whose chairman was Dharma Narayan Pradhan.
-Koirala traveled extensively to places such as Benaras, Calcutta, Darjeeling, Assam, Bhaksu, and Dehradhun, and established contact with the Nepalese there.
+Koirala travelled extensively to places such as Benaras, Calcutta, Darjeeling, Assam, Bhagsu, and Dehradun, and established contact with the Nepalese there.
 He met with Ganesh Man Singh during the same period.
 Nepalese representatives from different areas of Nepal and India organized one session in Calcutta.
 Koirala, Dilli Raman Regmi, Dharma Narayan Pradhan, and Dhan Man Singh Pariyar were present.
 In the same session, dropping Akhil Bharatiya from its name, the organization was named Nepali National Congress.
 Tanka Prasad Acharya, who was facing a life-sentence in Kathmandu, was made its chairman.
 The flag was square-shaped with white, blue, and red colors in succession, with the moon and the sun in its center.

 The major four proposals passed by the session were to assist Indians in their independence movement, support Vietnam struggling for freedom against French colonization, ask for the immediate release of imprisoned members of the Nepal Praja Parishad, and initiate a non-violence movement in Nepal for the establishment of an accountable ruling system.
 The organization's modus operandi was chosen, and attached itself to the civil conscience process in Nepal by establishing Tanka Prasad Acharya as its chairman.